AEPAX/ATSWLevelHelper/README.md

 ### Introduction

-**ATSW Level Helper** is an addon for Turtle WoW that enhances [AdvancedTradeSkillWindow](https://github.com/refaim/AdvancedTradeSkillWindow) by displaying skill level thresholds (Orange/Yellow/Green) for each recipe, helping you efficiently level your professions.
+**ATSW Level Helper** is an addon for Turtle WoW that enhances [AdvancedTradeSkillWindow](https://github.com/refaim/AdvancedTradeSkillWindow) and AdvancedTradeSkillWindow2 by displaying skill level thresholds (Orange/Yellow/Green) for each recipe, helping you efficiently level your professions.

+**Supports both ATSW 1.x and ATSW 2.x!** The addon automatically detects which version you have installed.

 ### Requirements

 - **Turtle WoW**
-- **AdvancedTradeSkillWindow** addon
+- **AdvancedTradeSkillWindow** or **AdvancedTradeSkillWindow2** addon

 ### Files